-Due to the increase in demand, more British expats are considering a move to Australia.
-Employers are also now becoming comfortable with conducting Skype interviews which is a bonus for any expat that is looking for work.
+Due to the increase in demand, more British expats are considering moving to Australia.
+Employers are becoming comfortable with conducting Skype interviews, which is a bonus for any expat that is looking for work.

 For more information about working in Australia, click here.